ShabbirK/Bank-Management/README.md

    The number in the first line indicates how many people can use the software.
 The following lines contain the employee IDs and their respective passwords in each line.

-**2. masterfile.txt.txt:** This file contains information of the bank account holders in a tabular format.
+**2. masterfile.txt:** This file contains information of the bank account holders in a tabular format.

+The software allows eligible bank employees to add new customer accounts, view & edit existing customer accounts, and delete customer accounts.
+There are also options of adding to and withdrawing from user account balances.
+Moreover, eligible employees have the options to see which customer has the highest account balance, which customer has the lowest account balance, and what is the total & average of all balances.